citizen-stig/storage_witness_delta_plaground/NOTES.md

 Stf(S::WorkingSetLike) -> S::WorkingSetLike.
 BlockStateManager::add_snapshot(block_hash, s: S)

 DB needs to be generic, and this associated type,

 Whoever constructs STF and BlockStateManager, need to add constraint to convert StateCheckpoint back to StateSnapshot

+# 03.10

+Questions

+ - What is relation between existing StateCheckpoint and WorkingSet, as they do not commit themself anymore?
+Would it be just cache collapse or revert?
+   - WorkingSet is effectively Cache of internalcache, so it only writes
+ - Why earliest node needs to read from DB?
+Why it cannot be done in the latest?
+ -